Which branch of Configuration Manager should I use?

-- No support for Support for Exchange Online as an Exchange Connector.
+- Exchange Online as an Exchange Connector

-You can convert your LTSB install to a Current Branch installation.
+You can convert your LTSB install to a current branch installation.
 Conversion to the current branch is supported before or after support for the LTSB expires.

 To convert, you must have an active Software Assurance agreement with Microsoft.
 For more information, see the following links:

-Features of the Technical Preview
+Features of the technical preview branch

-- Based on recent baseline versions of the Current Branch
+- Based on recent baseline versions of the current branch

-- Receives updates that apply only to the Technical Preview branch
+- Receives updates that apply only to the technical preview branch

 - Support is limited, including only a single primary site and up to 10 clients.

-- Does not support installation as an evaluation edition.
+- Installation as an evaluation edition

-Identify your branch and version
+Identify your version and branch

 To check the version of your site, in the console go to About System Center Configuration Manager at the upper-left corner of the console.
 This dialog displays the Site version.
 For a list of site versions, see Baseline and update versions.